ginevracoal/GAN-abstraction/README.md

 Luca Bortolussi, Francesca Cairoli, Ginevra Carbone.

 - `SSA/` implements the simulation of trajectories
 - `GAN/` builds the model abstraction technique using a conditional GAN
-- `evaluation/` evaluates the generated trajectories